ptsteadman/notebook/log.md

 Family names are visible in the world.
 They're an obvious form of information that people seem to willfully ignore.
 I feel fragile.

+### Monday, August 21st 2017

+"It is as their proud product that Podhoretz presents himself, and he obviously hoped to retain the approval of these people, as he had done so often in the past, by daring to write something they were afraid to write.
+He believed that they would admire his courage, recognize the justice of his account, forgive any indiscretions he may have committed, and, freed at last from a stifling hypocrisy, embrace him and the book.
+Many writers have tried this kind of thing.
+It never works."

+"...there is an implicitly observed and tacitly enforced distinction between what counts as success and what counts as selling out.
+(In no profession does owning an apartment on West End Avenue constitute selling out.)
+There is a sociology of intellectual life.
+Podhoretz’s mistake was to overgeneralize from his own experience."